Skillossus/SimpleD2RLauncher/.github/README.md

 Hey, everyone!
 Today, I'm excited to share a quick and convenient way to launch and automatically log into multiple instances of Diablo 2: Resurrected from any region.
 The best part?
 No need for complicated shortcuts, and it all happens within a single installation folder.

 I developed this script because existing launchers were too feature-rich for my modest three accounts.
 I simply wanted an easy way to chase after Dclone and simplify my cross-region trading experience on platforms like Traderie.
 As someone who values security, I was hesitant to run PowerShell scripts I couldn't easily read through.
-So, I created a solution in just 90 lines of clean, digestible, and maintainable code.
+So, I created a solution in under 100 lines of clean, digestible, and maintainable code.

 Now, let's dive into setting it up.